newton_polynomial#

 Notes

-The coefficients can also be assigned later.
+• The coefficients can also be assigned later if the polynomial is created uninitialized.

 Returns: